Have TWO international ATM cards linked to your bank accounts all accessible by secure Internet Banking.

 Walk away and try another bank.

-Luckily, I was reimbursed this loss later in New Delhi, India. 🤗
+Luckily, I was reimbursed later, in New Delhi, India.

-Airport + luxury hotel exchange booths are to be avoided
+Airport + luxury hotel cash exchange booths are to be avoided

 I’ve left this one last as it’s so obvious – even to a dead cow.

-Simply, the exchange rates – usually – are worse and a commission – an extra fee may be imposed.
+Simply, the exchange rates are usually worse and they may impose a commission and/or an extra fee.
 Go to an ATM.

 Failing that, bite the bullet and exchange enough to get you thru the stress of being stuck, and then enjoy a drink or two!